Lou Gehrig’s Strange Disappearance in the 1930s Goudey Sets

 Not only was Gehrig himself featured twice in the company’s 1934 Goudey set, his name was also plastered on most every card as part of a ‘Lou Gehrig Says’ feature.
 In short, Gehrig offered a brief analysis of the player featured on the backs and this is considered by some as the Lou Gehrig set.

-And as important as Gehrig’s two cards are in the set, the release is also known for the lack of a player in Babe Ruth.
-Ruth had appeared in the 1933 Goudey set a whopping four times but is nowhere to be in the 1934 set.
+And as important as Gehrig’s two cards are in the set, the release is also known for the lack of a key player in Babe Ruth.
+Ruth had appeared in the 1933 Goudey set a whopping four times but is nowhere to be seen in the 1934 set.
 Many have pointed to Gehrig’s prominence in the set as the reason since the two had somewhat of a strained relationship.
 As Gehrig analyzed players on the back, including Ruth could have been uncomfortable.
 But whatever the reason, Ruth isn’t there.

 What many collectors don’t know is that Gehrig had a greater influence on Goudey that extended beyond the company’s primary 1934 offering.
 Around the same time, Goudey ran a membership-based club called the Knot Hole League, creating a card game around it.
 Gehrig served as the ‘president’ of that club and was featured prominently on the wrappers as seen here.